fairs & festivals

 Gates open weekdays at noon.

 There are many other opportunities for admission discounts, giveaways and more.
-See the web site for details.
+See the web site for each day's opportunity.

 At all other times during Summerfest, admission is $3.00 for children 10 and younger, when they are accompanied by at least one adult with paid admission.
 Children 2 and under are FREE.
 The price of an adult ticket purchased at the gate weekdays (Noon - 4:00 P.M.) is $8.
 Evening and weekend adult admission at the gate is $15.
 Children's and Senior's 60+ tickets are $3.
 Children 2 and under are FREE.